 John Foy & Associates are one of Savannah’s leading personal injury law firms.
 We have a history of helping victims and their families, with over 20 years of experience.
 Our firm works exclusively for those who have been injured—we don’t take on any other kind of case.
 Let us give you a FREE consultation and get you the answers you need.
 Call us at 912-574-2287 and get your free consultation today.

-Can I sue because I was injured?
+Can I sue because I was injured in Savannah, Ga?

 It depends.
 There are two things you need to know about personal injury claims and lawsuits: